 - Another option, if you don’t want to do it the hard way, take it slowly.
 Put the hoover in another room, so that he gradually learns to fall asleep without it.
 And turn it off just before he falls asleep.

-- Or simply head out to buy a white-noise CD or play white noise from some app, Spotify or website!
+- Or simply head play white noise from some app, Spotify, Youtube, or website!
 (Yes, all of these exist, so as you can see, your baby is not the only one sleeping to the noise of the hoover!)

 With a bit of patience and persistence, it is my experience that you can change almost any of your baby’s habits.
 Just try to understand their situation and change it gradually into what you prefer.